amisha0890/Cloud-Project-6-22/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+- What is the main advantage of automating configuration with Ansible?
 It allows you to configure multiple servers at once and from a security perspective if a playbook is ran on a control machine then all the virtual machines will be updated with the same details.
 Each Machine will no longer need to be monitored for security compliance.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Install docker.io
 - Install pip3
 - Install Docker python module